dougwollison/nlingual/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/nlingual/releases) for this project.**

+= 2.8.7 =
+Fixed issue preventing translations from keeping the original's publish date.

 = 2.8.6 =
 Fixed issue causing specifically post field clone rules to be ignored.